isabella232/advertising-cloud-learn.en/help/overview.md

 ---
 # Advertising Cloud Tutorials

-Welcome to the [!DNL Advertising Cloud] Tutorials Site.
+Welcome to the [!DNL Advertising Cloud] Tutorials site.
 Using these tutorials along with the [documentation](https://experienceleague.adobe.com/docs/advertising-cloud.html) will give you a better understanding of how to use Adobe Advertising Cloud to gain customer insights faster than ever.

 <!--
 See other -learn tutorials landing pages to get ideas for additional content